Eden Park: 2011 Rugby World Cup and redevelopment

 In 2007, the ground was confirmed by the New Zealand Government as the venue for the final of the 2011 Rugby World Cup, with redevelopment beginning in 2008.
 The ground was the subject of a hotly debated dilemma, as to whether the event should be hosted at historic Eden Park or a new city centre stadium.
 The redeveloped stadium was officially opened by New Zealand Prime Minister John Key on 10 October.
 The first event was a Rugby League Four Nations double header, including matches between England and Papua New Guinea, and Australia and New Zealand.

 The 2011 Rugby World Cup commenced on 9 September, with New Zealand defeating Tonga 41 – 10 before a crowd of 60,214.
 In addition to the opening ceremony and match, five pool games, two quarter-finals, both semi-finals and the final are held at Eden Park, with a cumulative attendance of more than 600,000.
 New Zealand defeated France 8 – 7 before a crowd of 61,079.

 The ground hosted its first game of professional football, with the Wellington Phoenix hosting Adelaide United before a crowd of 20,078.

 In 2013 the New Zealand Warriors announced they would be playing three home games at Eden Park in the 2014 NRL season.

 The Auckland Council takes over five of the nine spots on the Eden Park Trust Board, giving ratepayers control over the ground.

 In 2015, it hosted four matches during the 2015 Cricket World Cup, which was co-hosted by Australia and New Zealand including the first semi final between New Zealand and South Africa.
 The stadium hosted its first day night test match during the English cricket tour in 2018.

 In 2020, after 117 years, Eden Park sold week-long naming rights to longtime partner, ASB.
 As part of their commitment to small business in New Zealand, ASB gifted their naming rights to Coopers Catch, a small fish-and-chip shop from Kaikōura.

 Hosting concerts

 In 2021, Eden Park was granted resource consent to host up to six concerts per year.
 Eden Park hosted a concert for the first time since 1975, headlined by the band Six60 to a sold-out crowd of about 50,000 attendees.
 The concert was also one of the biggest concerts in the world at the time, due to COVID-19.

 Since then, the stadium has hosted concerts for touring artists and acts including Billy Joel, Guns N' Roses, Ed Sheeran, Pink, Travis Scott and Metallica.
 Eden Park is currently in the process of applying to double its concert quota to 12 concerts per year.

 Coldplay played three sold-out shows at Eden Park in November 2024, the most concerts ever played at the venue for a touring artist.

+The stadium will host British singer Robbie Williams on 24 November 2026, as part of his Britpop Tour.